Conxz/obsBrain/README.md

 - With this application, researchers could easily search and visualise regional effects in the human brain.
 - Data display is based on the Desikan–Killiany atlas (with 34 parcels in each hemisphere) from [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/), which has been widely used in multi-site collaborative project, e.g., ENIGMA.
-- Links: Scripts on Github [obsBrain](https://github.com/Conxz/obsBrain) and application online [obsBrain](https://conxz.shinyapps.io/obsbrain/).
+- Links: Scripts on Github [obsBrain](https://github.com/Conxz/obsBrain).
 - We would like to acknowledge to [shiny](https://shiny.rstudio.com/), [ggseg](https://github.com/LCBC-UiO/ggseg), and [feather](https://cran.r-project.org/web/packages/feather/index.html) R packages.